lu-gflores/Good-README-Generator/utils/README.md

   npm i

 ## Usage
-  Follow instructions
+  follow installtion

 ## License
   This project is licensed under the MIT license

 ## Contributors
-  None
+  none

 ## Tests
   Run the following command:
   npm test

 ## Questions
-Any questions or issues about this repo, contact at Github Rookie or via email test@.com.
+Any questions or issues about this repo, contact at Github gflores or via email test@.com.